NagendraKodi/magento2-modules/CartUpdate/README.md

 **Description:** Update the config product options on cart page.
 To update the product options, Please select the options and then click Update Shopping Cart button.
 <img src="https://i.imgur.com/H8Ff6Cy.gif" width="823" height="421" />

-Module verified on Magento CE 2.3.3 and 2.4.0
+The module verified on Magento CE 2.3.3 and 2.4.0 with different modes (default, developer, and production modes).

 **Overridden the below event, layout, and template and Block:**
 ```